platformsh/platformsh-docs/src/administration/web/configure-environment.md

 You can also setup authentication with the CLI using the following command `platform environment:http-access` which also allows you to read the current setup.
 This eases the integration of CI jobs with Platform.sh as you will not need to hardcode the values in the CI.

-You can allow or deny access to specific IPs / networks by switchin `ON` the access control button and then adding IPs followed by `allow` or `deny` mention as you want.
+You can allow or deny access to specific IPs / networks by switching `ON` the access control button and then adding IPs followed by `allow` or `deny` mention as you want.

 ![Allowing or denying specific ips to project settings](/images/ui-conf-project-access-ip-settings.png)